vsetec/camel-sip/README.md

     sip:respond?responseCode=100

-This should send a `TRYING` response back to the request's origin
+This should send a `TRYING` response back to the request's origin.

 ### Filtering by methods